-- Parties will receive TPOs and other case-related paperwork (such as self-service packets) electronically, including through email correspondence.
-In person filers may request hard copies of their paperwork from the Clerk's Office. - All CPO, ASO, ERPO, and related hearings will take place approximately two weeks after the case is filed.
+- Requests for Temporary Civil Protection Orders will be heard by a remote judge.
+New TPO requests will expire approximately 2 or 3 weeks after filing. - Parties will receive TPOs and other case-related paperwork (such as self-service packets) electronically, including through email correspondence.
+In person filers may request hard copies of their paperwork from the Clerk's Office. - All CPO, and related hearings will take place approximately two weeks after the case is filed.

 Bench Warrants in Default CPO Cases: Respondents with bench warrants may turn themselves in to the DVD Clerk's Office by 3:30pm to be scheduled for an in-person hearing before the Court on the same business day.
+Or may contact the clerk's office (202-879-0157) to schedule a remote hearing to address the bench warrant